SimpleITK/CommentSpellCheck/README.md

 ...camel-case words such as 'GetArrayFromImage', which would get split into ...'Get', 'Array', 'From', and 'Image'.
 Camel-case words are very commonly ...used for code elements.

+The script can also process other file types.
+With the **'--suffix'** option, the following file types are available: Python (.py), C/C++ (.c/.cxx), Text (.txt), reStructuredText(.rst), Markdown (.md), Ruby (.ruby), and Java (.java).
+Note that reStructuredText files are treated as standard text.
+Consequentially, all markup keywords that are not actual words will need to be added to the additional/exception dictionary.